 We went to the mirador during the day to have a coffee.
 But the waiter recommended to me to come back during the evening to watch the sunset.
 This is the spot in Mallorca where you can see THE perfect sunset.
 And he was right.
 The sunset was absolutely gorgeous and if you are lucky and there are no clouds, it is stunning!
 Tip: It’s better to go during the week since it gets really crowded during the weekend.

-I know there are many places further in the northern part of the island.
-But I find the North of Mallorca especially beautiful and worth visiting!
+I find the North of Mallorca especially beautiful and worth visiting!
 Once you go there you will find absolutely stunning beaches and nature.
-So the slightly longer way to get there is absolutely worth it!
+And of course: viewpoints!
 Mirador Es Colomer is a viewpoint that you can only access by car (as far as I know).
 You can make a quick stop while going to Cala Figuera (next point).
 Just look at how beautiful it is!